top of page

 By Kelly Overvold

-Frank Illenberger—the German pianist and software engineer behind the latest ETD app, pianoscope—believes that nobody deserves to have the wrong tools for the job.
+Frank Illenberger—the German pianist and software engineer behind the latest ETD app, Pianoscope—believes that nobody deserves to have the wrong tools for the job.

-It was this ideology that inspired the vision behind pianoscope’s development.
+It was this ideology that inspired the vision behind Pianoscope’s development.
 Frank wanted to build an electronic tuning device (ETD) that would be the best tool for tuning a piano—especially if you’re tuning aurally or working to improve your aural analytical skills.
 The result is an ETD that works with the piano technician and their particular set of aural analytical skills and tuning techniques (whether at a beginning or an advanced level)—and abilities that no electronic device can replicate or replace.

 Pianoscope’s Development